pivotal/docs-tap/contour/how-to-guides/configuring-contour-with-loadbalancer-tls-termination.hbs.md

          envoy   LoadBalancer   10.100.24.154   a7ea2bbde8a164036a7e4c1ed5700cdf-154fb911d990bb1f.elb.us-east-2.amazonaws.com   443:31606/TCP      40d
         ```

-    1. Set up a DNS entry:

-        Create a DNS record pointing from `DOMAIN` to the NLB Domain, which is the External IP value from the previous step.
+    1. Create a DNS record pointing from `DOMAIN` to the NLB Domain, which is the External IP value from the previous step.

-	      If not using AWS Route53, you must create a CNAME entry in your DNS provider.
-Otherwise, with AWS Route53, you can create an "A" record type, and alias it to the Network Loadbalancer.

         In the **Route traffic to** section, you must set: